 The error drew criticism from viewers on social media.
 After the newscast ended, CBS issued an apology.

 “Tonight on the 6:30 p.m.
 ET broadcast of the CBS Evening News, one photograph was misidentified as Congressman John Lewis.
 We have replaced the photo in all broadcasts and platforms.
-We deeply regret the error,” the CBS Evening News tweeted Monday night after the segment aired.
+We deeply regret the error,” the CBS Evening News account tweeted Monday night after the segment aired.

 Social media users replied to the tweet by saying the mistake was “unacceptable” and “racist.”

-Lewis is the last survivor of the Big Six group of civil rights activists led by the Rev. Martin Luther King Jr. in the 1960s.
-He said in his statement that he is determined to fight the cancer.
+As a student, he became an activist for equal rights and organized sit-ins in the segregated South.
+He is the last survivor of the Big Six group of Civil Rights activists led by the Rev. Martin Luther King Jr. in the 1960s.

 “While I am clear-eyed about the prognosis, doctors have told me that recent medical advances have made this type of cancer treatable in many cases, that treatment options are no longer as debilitating as they once were, and that I have a fighting chance,” he said.